Last Updated on March 18, 2019

-With this barley risotto I offer you another creative way to include more whole grains into your nutrition.
-It took me many years before I published this first clean eating recipe with this amazing whole grain on leanjumpstart, and then I also screwed it up a bit…
+With this barley risotto, I offer you another creative way to include more fiber-rish whole grains into your nutrition.
+It took me many years before I published this first clean eating recipe with this amazing whole grain on leanjumpstart.com.

-It’ s not that we don’t love barley, but fact is that there are many other grains around that are just quicker to prepare.
+It' s not that we don't love barley, but the fact is that there are many other grains around that are just quicker to prepare.
 Think of bulgur that can be ready to eat in 15 minutes or quinoa or millet, both pseudo grains are cooked in under 20 minutes.

 How to cook it?

 Whole grain barley is different and you have to simmer it for up to 90 minutes! in sufficient (1:3) broth or salted water, before you can serve it.
 Don't run away yet…especially if high cholesterol levels are an issue for you.

 Some types need only 45-60 minutes.
 Soaking the cereal the night before can also reduce cooking time.

 I think you can understand, that the long cooking time doesn't give this grain the best preconditions to play a dominating role in my simplified clean eating kitchen.